The Mark (2012 film)

 The Mark is a 2012 Christian film about the Rapture, directed by James Chankin and starring Craig Sheffer.

 Plot

-Chad Turner (Craig Sheffer) is implanted with a biometric computer chip (the Mark of the Beast).
-The Rapture occurs, and Joseph Pike (Gary Daniels) searches for Turner in hopes of gaining control of the Mark.
-Cooper (Eric Roberts), the security head of the company that created the chip, Avanti; is held hostage by Pike in order to locate Turner.
+Chad Turner is implanted with a biometric computer chip (the Mark of the Beast).
+The Rapture occurs, and Joseph Pike searches for Turner in hopes of gaining control of the Mark.
+Cooper, the security head of the company that created the chip, Avanti; is held hostage by Pike in order to locate Turner.
 Chad Turner must stay alive against all odds and keep the chip from falling into the wrong hands.